alexkocodes/Rate-My-NYU-Professors/README.md

 ## Here are the instructions for loading this extension locally:
 1. Download the source code and unzip the file.
 2. Go to chrome://extensions/ on your chrome browser.
+Turn on the Developer Mode if you have not already.
 3. Click __Load unpacked__ on your top left corner and select the folder that you just unzipped.
 4. Make sure to toggle on this extension and pin it to your toolbar!
 5. Done!